Skip to main content

 Related: How Porn Portrays Violence As a Sexual Fantasy

-In other words, unless moderators or an occasional external reviewer finds it among all the toxic content being uploaded on a minute-by-minute basis, it’s not all going to be reported.
+In other words, unless moderators or an occasional external reviewer finds it among the toxic content being uploaded minute by minute, it will not all be reported.

 That’s a problem because it opens the door for victims of all types to be traumatized again and again rather than preventing the disturbing content from being shared and consumed for “entertainment” in the first place.